 Later that night, ferreting through old files on my computer, I came across an article saved from the NYT Opinionator column a few years ago, called “The Brittle-Stars Danced.
 The Stingray Smoked a Pipe,” by Richard Conniff, which starts out with a quote from Lear’s “The Jumblies” and includes one of his illustrations, a lovely picture of a pigeon.
 The column is devoted to Lear and other Victorian naturalists who wrote nonsense verse and engaged in wordplay.
 Conniff was drawing a connection between this lighthearted whimsy and the concurrent profound amazement at the discoveries of “new” species all over the world, and how Victorian writers turned this unfolding news into rhymes about fantastical animals and plants.

 Lear was a contemporary of Edward Hitchcock.
-I like to think that perhaps the venerable professor read Lear’s silly verses to his children.
+I like to think that perhaps the venerable professor read Lear’s playful verses to his children.
 They all shared a love of nature and words.
 Hitchcock had a farmboy’s romance with extravagant language, so much so that he could hardly refrain from naming new species, even, as Benjamin Silliman, his friend and mentor at Yale tactfully hinted, when it might be better to wait until he knew a little more before bestowing a name.